thaatz/minecraft-fast/README.md

 - Drops 1-3 enderpearls (was 0-1)
 - Has 2 rolls for experience bottles if the player killed the mob

+**skeleton**
+- Drops 1-4 arrows (was 0-2)
+- Has 2 rolls for experience bottles if the player killed the mob

 **slime**
 - Drop rolls doubled (now 2, was 1)
 - Has 1 roll for experience bottles if a player killed the mob